Warzone2100/warzone2100/doc/js-campaign.md

 @param {Object} [data]
 @returns {void}

+## camSendGenericSpawn(kind, player, condition, position, unitList, minimumUnits, maxRandoms)

+A simple means to send a group of units, either by spawn or transporter, on a simple attack order.
+Creating VTOLs this way isn't advised as they won't automatically retreat to a removal zone.
+However, for maps with VTOL Rearming Pads present, it could be ok as long as the mission script is careful.
+`kind`: Works similar to `camSendReinforcement()`.
+`player`: The player that will own these units.
+`condition`: Works similar to `camReinforcementConditionPasses()`.
+`position`: An object that contains coordinate data, such as {x: x, y: y}, to tell where units will appear.
+  May be a label or even an array of labels or objects containing coordinates, and if so, will be randomly selected.
+`unitList`: An array of units that will randomly be chosen from, or, a single template.
+May also be an object like so: {units: array_of_units|single_template, appended: array_of_units|single_template}.
+`appended` will always additionally be added to the randomly selected units.
+`minimumUnits`: The absolute minimum units this spawn will create.
+`maxRandoms`: How many units will randomly be added to the minimumUnits.

+@param {number} type
+@param {number} player
+@param {number} condition
+@param {object} position
+@param {array} unitList
+@param {number} minimumUnits
+@param {number} maxRandoms
+@returns {boolean}

 ## camSetBaseReinforcements(baseLabel, interval, callbackName, kind, data)

 Periodically brings reinforcements to an enemy base, until the base is eliminated.